 There are many computer programs currently available.
-A large number can be found online and down loaded for free or for a nominal charge off the Net.
+A large number can be down loaded for free or for a nominal charge off the net.
 They can be very useful if you are balancing large number of rations.

-Remember, every program has its own set of nutritional "assumptions;", many may be correct, many may be wrong.
-In choosing to use a program you are agreeing with the developer's "assumptions".
+Remember, every program as its own set of nutritional "assumptions", many may be correct, many may be wrong.
+In choosing to use a program you are agreeing with the developers "assumptions".

 All computer programs are only as good as the person using them.
-If you lack confidence in your understanding of basic ruminant nutrition, leave the balancing up to a trusted professional.
+If you lack confidence in basic ruminant nutrition, leave the balancing up to a trusted professional.